CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast prefix-limits

-Provides commands to configure prefix limits from peers in the peer group.
+Provides commands to configure IPv4 prefix limits from peers in the peer group.

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast prefix-limits inbound

-Provides commands to configure limits on inbound prefix from the peer for this address-family.
+Provides commands to configure limits on the inbound IPv4 prefix from the peers in the peer group.

 - - -